RichardEssery/FSM2/README.md

 | runid     | none       | Run identifier string                   |
 | dump_file | 'dump'     | Dump file name                          |

-Flux variable are averaged over Nave timesteps and written to file `ave`, and state variables are written to file `smp` at timestep number Nsmp during every averaging period.
+Flux variable are averaged over Nave timesteps and written to file ave, and state variables are written to file smp at timestep number Nsmp during every averaging period.
 For the default output frequencies, daily averages and samples at noon will be produced if the driving data has a one-hour timestep and starts at 01:00.
 Full timeseries are written if Nave = 1 and Nsmp = 1.
 At the end of a run, the state variables are written to a dump file with the same format as the start file.
 A run identifier, if specified, is prefixed on all output file names.
 If the run identifier includes a directory name (e.g. runid = 'output/'), the directory has to exist before the model is run.

-The sample file has 4 + 3N x Ny columns:
+The sample file has 4 + 3Nx*Ny columns:

 | Variable       | Units              | Description           |
 |----------------|--------------------|-----------------------|